5 Ways to Improve Employee Morale

-You can tell when workplace morale is high: employees are motivated, collaborative, productive, energized, and committed.
+You can tell when employee morale is high: workers are motivated, collaborative, productive, energized, and committed.
 When employees enjoy their work and view the company positively, they work harder, they’re happier, and they’re less likely to be counting down the seconds until 5 p.m. or searching for jobs on Monster during their lunch break.

 Companies with strong employee morale have higher levels of employee engagement and better overall performance.
 Those in the top quartile for employee engagement outperform those in the bottom quartile, according to data based on 12 elements surveyed and scored by Gallup.
 In general, data shows that highly engaged employees work harder and stay at a company longer.